SUNY College at Geneseo

 - includes informative text which summarizes/explains your topic

-- sub-sections have appropriate transitions and communicate your topic
+- sub-sections have appropriate transitions which communicate your topic

-- evidence of thorough research effort is present
+- evidence of a thorough research effort is present in bibliography and text

 4) Images = 20 points